DUBAI PAPERLESS STRATEGY

 As part of this transition process, we will focus on implementing the necessary technology to enable paper-free transactions.
 We will also create a legal framework to address digital procedures and will overcome any cultural and customary barriers in the move away from paper.

-The ‘Stamp’ is awarded to government entities that have fully implemented the Dubai Paperless Strategy as a symbol reflecting their complete transition into entities that offer digital, paperless services.
+The ‘Stamp’ is awarded to government entities that have fully implemented the Dubai Paperless Strategy to reflect their complete transition into entities that offer digital, paperless services.
 The initiative recognises entities that made outstanding efforts to implement the strategy, offering their services via fully digital mediums backed by an efficient internal digital infrastructure.